Blake-K-Yeboah/basic-chat-app/README.md

 ### Design

-The ui is built with MaterializeCSS.
-It has a clean and simple design.
+The user interface is built with MaterializeCSS.
+It has a clean and simple design thats effective for its purpose.

 ![User Interface](./screenshot.png)